AmpersandTarski/Ampersand/docs/the-command-line-tool.md

   This page tells you how.
 ---

-# Running the Ampersand compiler
+# Running the Ampersand compiler (CLI)

 ## Purpose

 In many situations, you can avoid running the Ampersand compiler from the command line.
 For instance, by using a system such as [RAP](https://rap.cs.ou.nl).
-However, in situations that you run Ampersand from the command line, this page is the place to be.&#x20;
+However, in situations that you run Ampersand from the command line, this page is the place to be.

 ## Prerequisites

 We assume you have `docker` running on your computer and that you are connected to the internet.
 In that case you don't have to install anything.

-## COMMAND
+## Command

 The following is the base command on Linux (works for bash as well as zsh)